2

 A glimpse of an alternate future, during Apocalypse’s attempt to use Storm to form the prophesied Twelve, revealed just how unbelievably powerful and omnipotent she could be if she gave into the full extent of her powers and became a wholly elemental being.

-Following “M Day,” when a deranged Scarlet Witch caused half the world to lose their powers, Storm was reunited with T’Challa in Africa, accepting his marriage proposal.
+Following “M Day,” when a deranged Wanda Maximoff, AKA Scarlet Witch, caused half the world to lose their powers, Storm was reunited with T’Challa in Africa, accepting his marriage proposal.
 Together, they opposed the Superhuman Registration Act, and Ororo would go on to juggle her duties as Queen of Wakanda with her heroic duties around the world.

 Those duties included joining the Avengers for the first time, though that would end when she sided with the X-Men against her new teammates during a crisis involving the mutants of Utopia.
 Namor’s destructive attack on Wakanda during this period led to T’Challa naming the X-Men enemies of his country and to the annulment of Ororo and T’Challa’s marriage.

 Returning to her old teammates, Ororo took over as Headmistress of the Jean Grey School and fended off attacks from resurrected former Utopia student Kenji Uedo.
-She also become leader of the first all-female X-Men group, which included Psylocke, Jubilee, Rachel Grey, Rogue, and Kitty Pryde.
+She also became leader of the first all-female X-Men group, which included Betsy Braddock, AKA Psylocke, Jubilee, Rachel Grey, Anna Marie, AKA Rogue, and Kitty Pryde.

 Following the death of Wolverine, Storm would become the X-Men’s only leader.
-A crisis would erupt after Terrigen Mist was released into Earth's atmosphere, threatening mutants on a mass scale, Assisted by Doctor Strange, among others, Storm created a sanctuary within Limbo called X-Haven.
+A crisis would erupt after Inhuman Terrigen Mist was released into Earth's atmosphere, threatening mutants on a mass scale with a disease known as M-Pox.
+Assisted by Stephen Strange, AKA Doctor Strange, among others, Storm created a sanctuary within Limbo called X-Haven.
 Her actions managed to save the lives of many of her fellow mutants.

 Storm